Not long ago I went for my first time to the Ravenswood Open Space Preserve, right off the Dumbarton Bridge in Menlo Park.

 The place is beautiful.
 Small enough that you can explore it in relatively short amount of time, yet so rich with birds and photo opportunities that you might wonder why you have never been here before.

 It’s a good place to get away to, refuge not only for the birds, but yourself; a place to stop and listen to the wind, the water and the birds.
 Come at sunset, depending on season, have good insulating layers.
 And enjoy the colors.

 This post was tagged with: avocets, birds, california, dowitchers, dumbarton bridge, egrets, great blue herons, menlo park, mrosd, nature, photography, ravenswood open space preserve, sandpipers, water, white pelicans

 About Salvatore Ventura

-I am a photographer based in Milpitas (CA), serving the San Francisco Bay Area.
+I am a commercial photographer based in Milpitas (CA), serving the Silicon Valley and San Francisco Bay Area.
 Among the photo services I provide are, contemporary and lifestyle portraits, profile headshots, product photography and digital image editing.
 I enjoy home cooked italian recipes, spanish flan, mexican tacos, and korean kimchi.
 And occasionally peanut butter on bananas.
 Have a project for me?
 Let me hear about it.